Recovery (Eminem album): Commercial performance

 The album debuted at number one on the UK Albums Chart, selling 140,000 copies in its first week in the United Kingdom.
 In Canada, the album sold 85,000 copies in its first week and debuted at number one on Canada's Albums Chart.
 The album spent six consecutive weeks at number one, and retook the top spot after one week at number two.
 As of January 2020, the album has sold 613,000 copies in Canada.
 In Japan, Oricon recorded a debut of number six with 20,678 units sold.
 It also went gold in its first week in New Zealand and Australia, debuting at number one in both countries.
 The album has since sold over 210,000 copies in Australia, certifying it triple platinum.

 By the end of its release year, Recovery had sold over 5.7 million copies worldwide.
 It was one of the best-selling album of 2010 in the United States with 3.4 million copies, and it had sold 2.3 million copies in other territories for a total of 5.7 million copies worldwide by December 2010.
 According to the International Federation of the Phonographic Industry, it was also the best-selling album of 2010 worldwide.
 The album was the best-selling album in Canada in 2010 selling 435,000 copies; more than double the album in second place.
 Recovery was the third best-selling album of 2010 in Australia.
-Since its release in 2010, the album has sold approximately 20 million copies worldwide.